 The city issued a facial covering order on April 8 in public places, including grocery stores, hardware stores, pharmacies, restaurants, or other essential businesses.
 The order may be enforced with arrests or fines.
 On June 25, the city expanded the order to include common areas of all buildings.

 The Manatee County municipality adopted an emergency ordinance requiring masks in businesses, according to the Sarasota Herald-Tribune.
 The requirement has been extended until at least June 12, The Islander reports.

 An emergency order on July 15 requires masks inside businesses and requires companies to post notices on the requirement, News 6 reports

 A mask mandate in town expired at the end of September, and officials have since approved a resolution encouraging the use of face coverings in businesses.
 The town issued an executive order requiring face masks for all employees and visitors to town-owned indoor facilities.
 All businesses in town that are open to customers are also required to post a sign making clear their face mask policies.
 Any businesses deemed essential must require masks for visitors and employees.
 Requirements don’t apply to those under age 6.
-The order was recently extended

 The South Florida city now requires face coverings in all essential businesses.
 An order was expanded on June 26 to cover anytime individuals leave their own homes.